How to make gazpacho – a Spaniard’s guide

 Here are some popular fruity gazpacho versions as well as tricks to make just one glass of gazpacho:

-So you’ve read everything we have to say about gazpacho.
+Now you’ve read everything we have to say about gazpacho and you are ready for the fun part: enjoying it!

 I encourage you to use these recipes as guidelines and experiment based on your tastes, because the most important thing is that you enjoy your gazpacho.